Awards & Honors

 Dr. Johnston currently coaches, mentors, and provides professional development for superintendents, school boards, and central office administrators.
 The focus of her work is on systemic strategies that lead to improving student achievement and closing the achievement gap.
 Her years of service in pre-kindergarten through university included roles as a teacher, principal, central office administrator, university dean, and superintendent of schools (for 13 years).
 She worked in urban, suburban, and rural school districts in Illinois, California, and Caracas, Venezuela.

 Throughout her career, Dr. Johnston has been an invited speaker at local, state, and national professional conferences, served on state and national educational and research panels and committees, and been awarded major professional development grants.
 She has served on community boards, supported civic groups, and currently facilitates and participates in several superintendent professional organizations.
-She is co-author of three books:
+She is the co-author of three books: